 This world is considered the masterpiece of nature.
-If there is light in some parts of the world then at the same time there is darkness in the other parts of the world.
+If there is daylight, high rains and cold temperatures in some parts of the world then at the same time there is darkness, shortage of rain and hot weather, respectively in the other parts of the world.
 This is the distribution of nature and we cannot deny this reality.

-Likewise if some parts of the world are facing hot weather then at the same time there are different other parts of the world that are facing the coldest temperatures and some parts even facing the temperature below the freezing level.
-There are different types of research studies that have clearly shown and identified different parts of the world as the coldest places in the world.
-The life in those parts of the world is considered quite tough and difficult as special arrangements are required to live there.
+The citizens of these coldest places live a very different and difficult life as compared to the other places in the world.
+There are different types of research studies that have clearly shown and identified that life in those parts of the world is considered quite tough and challenging and special arrangements are required to live there.

 1. Verkhoyansk, Russia

 It is said about this place that residents of this place recorded the lowest temperature of -90 degrees F.

 2. Oymyakon, Russia

 Oymyakon in Russia is also another coldest place in the world.
 It is situated in Russia.
 This remote village witnessed the lowest temperature of -90 degrees F on 6th February 1993.

 Oymyakon is a rural locality that has a low residency ratio due to its severe weather conditions.

 This place has a well-developed tourist department, which has promoted the town as a perfect destination for adventure travelers who are hungry for the taste of an extreme journey.

 As Oymyakon is the coldest place in the world, children here are not allowed to play outside for more than 20 minutes during the typical winter season.

 In Oymyakon temperature can fall below -50 degrees Celsius.
 At this temperature, even the lungs of the human can freeze and collapse.